Michigan Republican defends impeachment vote to upset voters

 Meijer acknowledged that a majority of Republicans in his district, “maybe a strong majority,” are upset with his impeachment decision.

 “That weighed on me.
 That was one of the reasons why I felt ultimately sickened by having to take this vote,” he said.
-“How do I balance that immediate feeling with what we need to do as a country, what I feel my party needs to do and where I hope we can go.”
+“How do I balance that immediate feeling with what we need to do as a country, what I feel my party needs to do and where I hope we can go?”

 Follow David Eggert at https://twitter.com/DavidEggert00